 The Statement of Purpose is updated on an annual basis, reflecting changes that are being made to improve the service.
-Specific consultation with parents and children is a very important part of that process, which will take place between January and March each year, so that a revised Statement of Purpose is in place from April 1st each year.
+Specific consultation with parents and children is a very important part of that process, which will take place in advance of the revised Statement of Purpose being put in place from April 1st each year.
 As part of a wider consultation, parents and children will be asked for their assistance during this period to identify weaknesses in the service and help identify the improvements and changes that should be made.
 Other comments made throughout the year will also be considered in this exercise.
 Parents and children will then be informed of proposed changes and given an opportunity to give their opinion before the revised Statement of Purpose is finalised.
 It will be made available as described above.